 The bicycle tours don’t stop just because snow starts falling in winter.
 Alaska Trail Guides also offers winter tours using fat-tire bikes that have good traction in the snow.
 While not technically challenging, these bike rides do require more effort than mountain or road biking due to the added resistance that makes them a great stable winter bike.
 This is a great option for those who are active and get regular exercise.

 Four tour options cater to different fitness levels and interests, whether it’s staying in town, checking out the Iditarod Trail or even exploring a glacier.
-All tours include 2 hours of guided biking time, along with pick-up and drop-off at your hotel, instruction, snacks and use of a fat bike, helmet, hand warmers and a head lamp (great if you’re pedaling after sunset).
+All tours include pick-up and drop-off at your hotel, instruction, snacks and use of a fat bike, helmet, hand warmers and a head lamp (great if you’re pedaling after sunset).
 You’ll need to bring your own basic layers (ex: a puffy jacket, hard shell, gloves, long underwear, snow pants and stiff-soled winter boots), and a sense of adventure!

 Paws & Pedals

-Mix and match on this tour with 2 hours of fat tire riding and 2 hours of dog sledding!
-Travel from Anchorage to Willow, official starting point for the Iditarod Trail Dog Sled Race.
-Enjoy two hours exploring the well maintained trails in Willow, have lunch, and then experience first hand the exciting sport of dog mushing.
-This full day trip is available from November through March (depending on snow conditions).
-Maximum riders: 14.
+Mix and match on this tour with 1.5 hours of fat tire riding and lunch in Anchorage and then drive out for dog sledding in Willow, official starting point for the Iditarod Trail Dog Sled Race.
+Experience first hand the exciting sport of dog mushing.
+This full day trip is available from November through April (depending on snow conditions).
+Maximum riders: 6.

 Anchorage Fat Tire Bike Tour

 Anchorage has over 150 miles of multi-use forested trails to discover in winter.
 It’s the perfect opportunity to try the locals’ new favorite winter sport – fat tire biking.
-Alaska Trail Guides will show you the best of what Anchorage has to offer on this 3-hour tour.
+Alaska Trail Guides will show you the best of what Anchorage has to offer.
+You'll get 1.5 hours of biking, and the tour is around 3 hours total including transportation.

 Girl-Powered Operation